toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [paperbackup](https://github.com/intra2net/paperbackup) - Create a PDF with barcodes to backup text files on paper.
 * [rdiff-backup](https://rdiff-backup.net/) - Reverse differential backup tool, over a network or locally, using the same protocol as rsync to transfer and store data.
 * [Restic](https://restic.net/) - A backup program that is fast, efficient, and secure.
+* [rsnapshot](https://rsnapshot.org) -  A filesystem snapshot utility based on rsync.
+It manages a rotation schedule when to discard older backup, e.g. from hourly to yearly.
+The Perl code makes extensive use of hard links and greatly reduces the disk space required.
 * [shallow-backup](https://github.com/alichtman/shallow-backup) - Git integrated backup tool.
 * [thread-safe](https://github.com/dkaslovsky/thread-safe) - Keep your favorite Twitter threads safe with a local copy.
 * [Zaloha.sh](https://github.com/Fitus/Zaloha.sh) - Shellscript for synchronization of files and directories.